levkk/rwf/docs/docs/views/templates/variables.md

 # Variables

 Template variables are used to substitute unique information into a reusable template.
 Rwf supports variables of different kinds, like strings, numbers, lists, and hashes.
-Complex variables like hashes can be iterated through using [for loops](for-loops.md).
+Complex variables like hashes and lists can be iterated through using [for loops](for-loops.md).

 ## Using variables

-Using variables in your templates is typically done by "printing" them, or outputting them, into the template text, by placing them between `<%=` and `%>` tags:
+Using variables in your templates is typically done by "printing" them, or outputting them, into the template text.
+This is achieved by placing them between `<%=` and `%>` tags, for example:

 ```erb
 <%= variable %>